visualjerk/visualjerk-blog/articles/vue-app-wide-modal-dialogs.md

 This component is pretty straightforward.
 It utilizes Vue's `component` to render a dialog component of a certain `kind`.
 It also binds the provided context alongside an `onClose` handler to the dialog component.

 Note that we import a record of `DIALOG_COMPONENTS`, which is an empty object for now.
-This is the place where we will add the actual dialog components.
+This is the place where we will register the actual dialog components.

 ## 🧱 Adding a Dialog Component